f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 This endpoint accepts the Create, Read operations using the HTTP ``POST`` and ``GET`` methods.

 As mentioned previously, iControl LX Extensions are packaged using an RPM format.
-We will use the REST API to install AS3 onto our BIG-IP device.
+We will use the REST API to install DO onto our BIG-IP device.

 ..
 NOTE:: This lab work will be performed from
    ``Lab 1.3 - Install DO onto BIG-IP`` folder in the Postman